emqx/cloud-docs/en_US/rule_engine/rule_engine_influxDB_2.0.md

 ![create_action](./_assets/influxdbv2_action.png)

-## 5. Connect to MQTT X to send data
+## 5. Connect to MQTTX to send data

-We recommend you to use MQTT X, an elegant cross-platform MQTT 5.0 desktop client to subscribe/publish messages.
+We recommend you to use MQTTX, an elegant cross-platform MQTT 5.0 desktop client to subscribe/publish messages.

 >If you are using EMQX Cloud for the first time, you can go to [Deployment Connection Guide](../connect_to_deployments/overview.md) to view the MQTT client connection and test guide

-We will be using the MQTT X desktop version in this tutorial.
+We will be using the MQTTX desktop version in this tutorial.

-In the MQTT X console, click on the `add` button and fill in the deployment information to connect to the deployment, Enter the topic name and payload message to publish the message
+In the MQTTX console, click on the `add` button and fill in the deployment information to connect to the deployment, Enter the topic name and payload message to publish the message

 ![MQTTX](./_assets/influxdbv2_mqttx.png)